ItsKrusi30/ItsKrusi30/README.md

 - 👋 Hi, I’m @ItsKrusi30
-- 👀 I’m interested in Gaming and Programming
+- 👀 I’m interested in Programming
 - 🌱 I’m currently using Html, css(SASS), js & Bootstrap
 - 📫 How to reach me: you can't